Anne has a BSc in Applied Psychology and qualifications in counselling, CBT & mindfulness. She teaches mindfulness workshops and courses.

 "No Longer Gage"

-While Phineas later appeared to have made a full recovery, those who knew him before hand said that he was “No longer Gage” He was no longer mild mannered and conscientious, but became verbally aggressive and abusive, unreliable in his work and impatient and impulsive to the extent that the railroad company could no longer employ him.
+While Phineas later appeared to have made a full recovery, those who knew him before the accident said that he was “No longer Gage” No longer mild mannered and conscientious, he became verbally aggressive and abusive, unreliable in his work and impatient and impulsive to the extent that the railroad company could no longer employ him.

 Was it the brain damage that caused the change?